Michelle Legge

 Here's a breakdown of the most common crypto scenarios and the type of tax liability they result in:

-Selling crypto for more than €600 within 1 year
+Selling crypto held for less than a year

 INCOME TAX